dfox3/theseus_ui/README.md

 ## Requirements

-These scripts are not packaged and standalone executable at this stage.
+These scripts are not packaged and are not standalone executable at this stage.
 Needed:
  - Windows cmd line
  - Python 3.7.X (latest version)